-Person of interest named in New York subway attack
+Brooklyn shooting: Person of interest named in New York subway attack

 New York City police have named "a person of interest" after a morning rush-hour shooting at a subway station that left more than 20 people injured.

-Police said they were looking for Frank James, 62, in connection with the shooting.
+Police said they were looking for Frank R James, 62, in connection with the attack as he had rented a U-Haul van that may be linked to the shooting.

+"We are looking to determine if he has any connection to the train," NYPD Chief of Detectives James Essig said.

-They asked "anyone with information on his whereabouts" to call a police hotline.
+The New York Police Department (NYPD) asked "anyone with information on his whereabouts" to call a hotline.

 An attacker detonated a smoke bomb and opened fire at Brooklyn's 36th Street station at 08:30 local time (12:30 GMT) on Tuesday.